M1xos/WInMep/README.md

 ## Assets

 - **Background Image**
-  - Adds a custom touch to the dashboard.
+  - Adds a custom touch to the .
   - File: `baCKGROUND.png`

 - **Company Logo**